Eren3567/Swift_Task/README.md

 General Explanation...

-I enabled the user to access the video she wanted in the application, start that video and watch it
+I enabled the user to access the video she wanted in the application, turn on that video and watch it